Ahmed-TAIBECHE/Fitness-tracker-machine-learning-project/README.md

 **Project Goal**

-This project aims to process, visualize, and model accelerometer and gyroscope data from a fitness tracker to create a machine learning model capable of classifying barbell exercises and counting repetitions.
+This project aims to process, visualize, and model accelerometer and gyroscope data from a fitness tracker to create a machine learning model capable of classifying 5 barbell exercises and counting repetitions. to see the exercises go to `reports\exercices`

 # Attention my goal from this project is to :